NguyenTienDat2k9/djsV13-handler/README.md

 # djsV13-handler
-A discord.js handler for starter!
+A discord.js handler for starter with javascript language!

 # Setup:
 [1] Use the command: `npm install` to install the package.